inaka/Jayme/README.md

 }
 ```

-And easily call it, like this:
+And easily use it, like this:

 ```swift
 UserRepository().findActiveUsers().start() { result in